 That’s why it’s essential for businesses to invest in high-quality security tools and systems because they help detect threats, allowing enterprises to take prompt actions as soon as the signal for a breach is received.
 Subsequently, the financial loss is mitigated.

-21. The cybersecurity statistics unveil that 45% of global breaches featured hacking.
+21. Interesting facts about cyber security unveil that 45% of global breaches featured hacking.

 Cybercriminals use different tactics to victimize people.
 Some even use psychological manipulation to deceit people into giving information.

 In a report, Verizon summarized that a significant percentage of breaches (45%) featured hacking.
 Although it comprised a huge pie in cybersecurity incidents, the second most prevalent causes of breaches are errors and social attacks (22%).
 Malware accounts for 17% of worldwide breaches.

 Must Know Cyber Security Job Statistics